FinnLeWeirdo/biomemakeover.github.io/features/world.md

 Peat generates in shallow areas of the swamp.
 You may see some mossy peat sticking up through the ground.
 Peat can be tilled to create a fast growing farmland alternative or dried to create various decoration blocks.

+## Ivy
+Ivy generates on the side of mansions and ancient oak trees.
+This decorative block can be harvested with shears.
+Ivy will spread over time.

+## Itching Ivy
+Itching Ivy and Moth Blossoms grow on top of the dark forest canopy.
+While mostly harmless, they'll slow you down and the blossoms will attract moths.

+## Black Thistle
+Black thistle is a weaker, taller version of the wither rose.
+Touching this flower will inflict the weakness effect.

+## Mesmerite
+Mesmerite is a purple-blue stone that can either be found underground or in patches underground.
+It can be crafted into decoration blocks.

+## Illunite Crystals
+Illunite Crystals generate attached to mesmerite.
+These crystals emit light during the night and can be used to craft decorative illunite blocks or curse items in an altar.

+## Mansion
+Woodland Mansions have received a full makeover.
+Containing loot, enemies and a new boss these mansions are a worthy challenge.